chrisBRN/cushon/requirements/plan.md

      - filter based on user type
 5. tidy up the UI and create some semblance of a working product
 6. responsiveness updating / mobile
+7. unit testing
-6. step back and 'sense-check' the solution
+8. step back and 'sense-check' the solution
-7. tidy up / lint
+9. tidy up / lint
-8. add relevant stakeholders to git repo / make public and share
+10. add relevant stakeholders to git repo / make public and share

 ## Initial Choices
 1. NPM, ReactJS, TypeScript and Vite